Quaestiox/diag-cmd.nvim/README.md

 - `DiagDisable` : disable diagnostic
 - `DiagDefault` : if you not setup show_config, you will use default config
 - `DiagCustom` : Load your config manually
+- `DiagFloat` : Display the diagnostic message in the floating window